microsoft/auto-resume-builder/design_doc.md

    - Update tracker with latest information

 3. **Update Decision Logic**
-   - Check if total hours ≥ 40
+   - Check if total hours ≥ HOURS_THRESHOLD.
+If no, exit.
-   - Verify current tracker status
-   - Determine if resume update needed
+   - If yes, check if "added_to_resume" field in tracker = "no".
+If it is any other value, exit.
+   - If "no", check if project already exists on resume. (in case it was manually added)
+   - If not, trigger create new work experience function

 4. **Resume Update Process**
    - Fetch current resume data
    - Gather project details
-   - Generate project experience description
+   - Generate new project experience description
    - Update tracker with new description

 5. **Notification Process**
    - Create/update notification tracker
+   - Fetch employee email from metadata table (via employee_id)
    - Send immediate notification
    - Record notification status